-Visiting Colonial Williamsburg
+Logistics for Visiting Colonial Williamsburg

 Follow your directions into the Colonial Williamsburg Regional Visitor Center.
 There is ample parking at this center.
 Here is where you can purchase tickets, or get vouchers for your complimentary visit.
 There are also daily times guides with a map.
 I highly suggest picking one up so you can determine if there are any events you would like to check out.
 There are Fife and Drum Parades that appeal to the children (and me!) and on certain occasions (like Memorial Day or July 4th) there will be special parades showcasing the military aspects of the Continental Army with George Washington there to inspect the troops!